espenwaaga/doc/docs/how-to-guides/naisdevice/install-naisdevice.md

     1. Use `<Command> + <Space>` to find your `naisdevice.app` and press `<Enter>`.
     1. Follow the [instructions to connect your _nais_ device](#connect-naisdevice-through-tasksys-tray-icon).

-    1. If you need to connect to anything running in K8s cluster, remember to [update your kubeconfig](TODO: missing)

 === "Windows"

     #### Install using Scoop